 1. What e-learning courses does HREA offer?

 HREA offers two types of courses.
-Rapid e-courses are introductory, take between 3 and 5 hours to complete and are completely self-directed (you interact directly with the course content, including assessments and feedback).
+Rapid e-courses are introductory, take between three and five hours to complete and are completely self-directed (you interact directly with the course content, including assessments and feedback).
 They can be spread out over days or even months depending on the learner’s situation.
-Tutored courses are led by instructors and are generally 6 to 11 weeks in duration.
+Tutored courses are led by instructors and are generally six to 11 weeks in duration.
 They help participants to gain knowledge and develop practical and applicable skills.
 See How are tutored courses structured? for more information.
 View the list of upcoming courses.
 You can also search by theme.

 2. How are tutored courses structured?